 Licensing Policy 13 - Applicants must indicate in their operating plan the adequacy of measures proposed to deal with the potential for public nuisance and/or crime and disorder arising from the use of tables and chairs or other such furniture by their patrons in the open air.

 The provision of tables and chairs outside the premises either on the highway or on private land can enhance the attractiveness of the venue.
 It can have the benefit of encouraging a continental style café culture.
 However, late at night these same tables and chairs can contribute to nuisance (unless within a self-contained beer garden).
 This is because they can encourage patrons and passers-by to loiter rather than disperse.
 Where necessary, applicants must have the appropriate permissions for the placing and use of the tables and chairs in the open air.
-Such permissions are now handled by Hastings Borough Council under an agreement with East Sussex County Council.
+Such permissions are handled by the Highways Department of East Sussex County Council.